sadeq220/kafkaProducerAndConsumer/README.md

 in the last 6 seconds (configurable).
 • Fetched messages from the leader in the last 10 seconds (configurable).
 • Fetched the most recent messages from the leader in the last 10 seconds
+- Each produced record has to be replicated to all in-sync replicas before it is available for consumers.
 - How do the clients know where to send the requests?
 Kafka clients use another request type called a metadata request, which includes a list of topics the client is interested in.
 The server response specifies which partitions exist in the topics, the